usbarmory/armory-drive/README.md

 Firmware update
 ---------------

-The `armory-drive-installer` provides interactive upgrade of all installation modes and is the recommended way to upgrade the Armory Drive firmware.
+The `armory-drive-install` provides interactive upgrade of all installation modes and is the recommended way to upgrade the Armory Drive firmware.

 Alternatively *only users of F-Secure signed releases or unsigned releases* can